icplayer/icplayer/addons/FlashCards/documentation.md

     </tr>
     <tr>
         <td>Randomize order</td>
-        <td>When enabled, the order of cards will be randomized every time every time the addon is loaded.</td>
+        <td>When enabled, the order of cards will be randomized every time the addon is loaded.</td>
     </tr>
 </tbody>
 </table>